Affordable Care Act

 Health Insurance for Children: CHIP

 The Children’s Health Insurance Program (CHIP) provides free or low-cost health coverage for low-income children.
-Each state decides on the benefits provided under CHIP, but all states cover routine check-ups, immunizations, hospital care, dental care, and lab and x-ray services.
+Each state decides on the benefits provided under CHIP, but all states cover routine check-ups, immunizations, hospital care, dental care, and lab and x-ray services.- Health Coverage Programs in Your State – Find child insurance programs and participating health care providers in your state.

 COBRA: Keep Your Insurance If You Leave Your Job